-Papa Charlie Done Sung That Song: Now on Document Records
+Papa Charlie Done Sung That Song (CD)

 The 2-CD set, featuring Adam Tanner and Jen Maurer with guests Dom Flemons and Jerron “Blind Boy” Paxton, includes new interpretations of 15 Papa Charlie songs (Disc 1) plus the remastered originals (Disc 2).